-It’s been awhile since we spoke.
+It’s been a while since we spoke.
 And I’ll be honest here – these baked jalapeno poppers stuffed with cottage cheese were tested and shot last week.
 They are even better than the baked sticky chicken wings.
-This is a case of killing my own, but I’d be lying if I didn’t tell you.
+This is a case of killing my own, but I'd be lying if I didn't tell you.

 But there’s a reason I’ve been away so long.
 My little sister is quite the artist and she has been patient with me for the last couple of months while I rejected the five hundred and twenty six logos that she’s made so far.
 All the designs were fantastic but I’m the mean-elder-sister.
 And then this one clicked and we are soooooo happy with it.
 If you still haven’t figured what I’m talking about, look right up to the top of the blog.
 You see it now?
 It’s fun, colorful and slightly crazy – just like us here at My Food Story.
 I think the colorful bars on top and bottom are just pure genius.
 I really really hope you like it as much as I do.
-I’m going to do a little plug-in here and tell you to check out her design firm – Ink Design Co that you can get a cool logo like mine.
+I’m going to do a little plug-in here and tell you to check out her design firm – Ink Design Co, where you can get a cool logo like mine.

 In other news, there have been complaints.
 Lots of them.
 Because I don’t post too many vegetarian recipes.
 I know it’s true.
 But you see, Denver and my love for everything meat just goes a long way.
 And that’s usually what we eat at home.
 But I hear you.
 And I now resolve to do as many vegetarian recipes as I can.
 Are we friends again?

 I found these Jalapeno Poppers at Foodhall the other day.
 They looked so fat and bright and green and the first idea that popped was poppers.
 You must get your hands on them if I don't beat you to it.
 Race?